eventql/eventql/doc/api/http/tables/create_table.md

 You need to make sure that each field has a unique numeric ID (it's basically a protobuf schema).

+How to choose a good partition size?
+Currently it's best to aim for roughly 250MB-1Gper partition.
+If unsure, leave it with the default.
+In the future the parition size will be automatically adjusted on the fly so you don't have to choose one.
+Tables with a fixed partition size will automatically transition to this new scheme.

 ###Resource Information
 <table class='http_api create_table'>
   <tr>